 You would diagram this conditional chain this way:

-What happens when A occurs (I buy an apple)?
+What happens when A occurs?
 That first condition, A, “falls” to the right, like a domino.
-That means it impacts B (buy a banana), which then falls to the right, impacting C (buy chocolate), etc., all the way to the end of the chain.
+That means it impacts B, which then falls to the right, impacting C , etc. This goes all the way to the end of the chain.
 The first thing in the chain is sufficient for everything that comes after it.
-Each thing after the first is necessary in relation to what came before it, and sufficient for everything that comes after it.
+Each thing after the first is necessary in relation to what came before it and sufficient for everything that comes after it.

 Now, what if I tell you that I don’t buy any chocolate?
 When a condition is known to not occur, it’s like knocking a domino over to the left.
 What happens when C falls to the left?
-It hits B, which falls to the left (meaning that I don’t buy a banana), hitting A, which falls to the left (I don’t buy an apple).
+It hits B and falls to the left (meaning that I don’t buy a banana), hitting A, which falls to the left (I don’t buy an apple).
 What then do we know about dark chocolate (D) and eating (E)?
 Those conditions are not impacted by C’s fall to the left, so they are still standing.
-They could happen, or they could not happen – we just don’t know!
+They could happen, or they could not happen.
+We just don’t know!

-When you are dealing with multiple conditional claims that can be strung together in a line, just remember the domino effect - any time a condition in your chain occurs, it falls to the right, impacting everything to the right of it but having no impact on those things to the left.
-When a condition does not occur, that condition falls to the left (and if we were to diagram that we would then cross that condition out, or if it was already a negative condition we would remove the slash and turn it positive).
+When you are dealing with multiple conditional claims that can be strung together in a line, just remember the domino effect.
+Any time a condition in your chain occurs, it falls to the right, impacting everything to the right of it but having no impact on those things to the left.
+When a condition does not occur, that condition falls to the left.
+If we were to diagram that we would then cross that condition out, or if it was already a negative condition we would remove the slash and turn it positive.
 This impacts everything to the left of that condition, such that they also do not occur, but it leaves everything to the right of it still standing, maybe occurring and maybe not.

 Have fun playing with dominoes!
 If you want to continue with some Conditional Reasoning 101, check out these blogs: